The ICAS Council oversees the effective management and direction of the ICAS' affairs.

 The role of ICAS Council

-Council is responsible for the overall governance of ICAS and meets formally four times during the ICAS Presidential year – in May, September, December and March – with the following terms of reference:
+Council is collectively responsible for the overall governance of ICAS and meets formally four times during the ICAS Presidential year – in May, September, December and March – with the following objectives:

 - to ensure the objects of the Royal Charters are achieved in a manner consistent with regulatory-body status.